May 28, 2026

 • Product categories they want to hear about

-• Communication frequency preferences* Communication channels (email, SMS, push notifications)
+• Communication channels (email, SMS, push notifications)

 By giving customers control over their experience, you're showing respect for their time and collecting valuable targeting data.